animehunter123/what_port_is_this_ip_plugged_in_to/README.md

 # TODO

 * Timeout with AbortApi in frontend is required.
-This is a bit difficult, but need to do it for reactivity
+This is a bit difficult, but need to do it for reactivity (The user after clicking a button has no idea what the status is in the serverlogs, and also if it "never ssh's")

+* Need a ping check in /ssh before even attempting to ssh to return faster on failures in the back-end

 * Need to add error checking on startup to ensure this file exists, example: ```ls target_dns/test.local_2024.12.23.zone```